Near Piffard in Livingston County, New York — The American Northeast (Mid-Atlantic)

 Erected 1947 by New York State Education Department.

 Topics.
 This historical marker is listed in this topic list: Native Americans.

 Location.
 42° 47.889′ N, 77° 51.709′ W. Marker is near Piffard, New York, in Livingston County.
 Marker is on River Road (County Road 19) 1.7 miles north of Canandaigua Road, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Piffard NY 14533, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Boyd – Parker (approx. 1½ miles away); O-ha-gi (approx. 1½ miles away); The International Society of Arboriculture and the National Arborist Association (approx. 1½ miles away); Routes of the Armies (approx. 1½ miles away); Genesee Castle (approx. 1½ miles away); This wayside shrine marks the place (approx. 1½ miles away); National Hotel (approx. 1.6 miles away); Site of Original Wadsworth Cabin (approx. 1.8 miles away).
+Boyd – Parker (approx. 1˝ miles away); O-ha-gi (approx. 1˝ miles away); The International Society of Arboriculture and the National Arborist Association (approx. 1˝ miles away); Routes of the Armies (approx. 1˝ miles away); Genesee Castle (approx. 1˝ miles away); Boyd & Parker Park (approx. 1˝ miles away); This wayside shrine marks the place (approx. 1˝ miles away); National Hotel (approx. 1.6 miles away).